 Apologetics I. Christian Evidences.
 The purpose of this course is to set the proofs of Christianity before the student that he may be grounded in the fundamental truths of the Word, and be enabled to meet the assaults of the modernist.
-Text, "Why is Christianity True?"
-Mullins.
+Text: "Why Is Christianity True?"-Mullins.
 Elective.
 Value, 2 term hours.

 Apologetics II.
 Biblical Introduction.
-A brief course showing how we got our Bible: how it has been preserved; and the proofs as to why we accept it as the Word of God.
-The revived assaults against the Bible. and particularly against the Old Testament, make the subject especially important.
-The Mosaic authorship of the Pentateuch, the unity of the Book of Isaiah. the authenticity of Daniel are among the conservative positions defended.
+Largely an historical study of the English Bible and the sixty-six books that comprise it.
+The formation, the preservation, and the authority of the Scriptures are among the subjects treated.
+The revised assaults against the Bible, and particularly against the Old Testament, make the subject timely and helpful.
+The Mosaic authorship of the Pentateuch, the unity of the Book of Isaiah, the authenticity of Daniel are among the conservative positions defended.
 Text and collateral reading.
 Elective.
-Value.
-2 term hours.
+Value, 2 term hours.